-- 2.2.It is described as a 'single pooled budget for health & social care services to work more closely together in local areas based on a plan agreed between the NHS & local authorities'. - 2.3.Whilst the ITF does not come in to full effect until 15-16, plans for both that year and use of interim funding in 2014-15 are being developed in 2013, to be signed off before March 14.
-If no mention of adaptations is included in the plans this could cause problems in 15-16. - 2.4.Plans for use of the pooled monies have to be developed by Clinical Commissioning Groups (CCGs) and local authorities (usually top tier) and signed off by the local Health and Wellbeing Board. - 2.5.It is not clear to what extent second tier authorities or housing representatives are being engaged in this process.
-On the whole the lead will be coming from Social Services. - 2.6.Pooled funding in 2014-15 will include an additional £200m transfer from the NHS from social care, in addition to the £900m transfer already planned.
-Use of this funding will be determined by the ITF plan.
+- 2.2.
+It is described as a 'single pooled budget for health & social care services to work more closely together in local areas based on a plan agreed between the NHS & local authorities'. - 2.3.
+Whilst the ITF does not come in to full effect until 15-16, plans for both that year and use of interim funding in 2014-15 are being developed in 2013, to be signed off before March 14.
+If no mention of adaptations is included in the plans this could cause problems in 15-16. - 2.4.
+Plans for use of the pooled monies have to be developed by Clinical Commissioning Groups (CCGs) and local authorities (usually top tier) and signed off by the local Health and Wellbeing Board. - 2.5.
+It is not clear to what extent second tier authorities or housing representatives are being engaged in this process.
+On the whole the lead will be coming from Social Services. - 2.6.
+Pooled funding in 2014-15 will include an additional £200m transfer from the NHS from social care, in addition to the £900m transfer already planned.
+Use of this funding will be determined by the ITF plan. - 2.7.
+The £3.8b in the ITF in 2015-16 will be made up as follows:

 £1.1 billion Existing transfer from health to social care (from 2014-15) £130 million Carers' Breaks funding £300 million CCG re-ablement funding c. £350 million Capital grant funding (including £220m of Disabled Facilities Grant) £1.9 billion from NHS allocations Includes funding to cover demographic pressures in adult social care and some of the costs associated with the Care Bill.
-Includes £1 billion that will be performance related, with half paid on 1 April 2015 (anticipated that this will be based on performance in 2014-15) and half paid in the second half of 2015-16 (which could be based on in-year performance). £3.8 billion
+Includes £1 billion that will be performance related, with half paid on 1 April 2015 (anticipated that this will be based on performance in 2014-15) and half paid in the second half of 2015-16 (which could be based on in-year performance). £3.8 billion work nationally to define conditions etc